🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Problem 3 (Difficulty: Medium)

-Explain the differences between Word2Vec's two architectures (CBOW and Skip-gram), and describe in what situations each is effective.
+Explain the difference between Word2Vec's two architectures (CBOW and Skip-gram), and describe the situations in which each is most effective.

 Sample Answer